zotonic/zotonic/doc/ref/modules/mod_filestore.rst

 If a file is moved to the cloud then it is first placed in the filezcache.
 The filezcache will start purging the files if the cache is bigger than configurated in the filezcache application (default 10GB for all sites combined).

+The system waits 10 minutes before a queued file is uploaded.
+This period is meant for a *cool down* of the file, as in the first moments after an upload some resize and preview operations will take place.
+The delay makes it less probable that a freshly uploaded file vanishes (to the cache) whilst a preview-generation is starting.

 Notifications
 -------------